Police Officer jobs

 - Eyesight requirements are: unaided vision at 6/36 with both eyes together, corrected vision at 6/12 in either eye an 6/6 with two eyes together

 - Appointment to Surrey Police is subject to medical and physical examinations, and an opticians report is expected if relevant

 - There is no height restriction.

 All applicants will be subject to a vetting process for security reasons.
 You will be required to provide fingerprint and DNA samples by consent.
 The vetting process will assess criminal record, financial status, business interests and references, and all applicants are expected to declare all relevant information.

-- Completion of an online application form for “Police Constable Probationer”
+Completion of an online application form for “Police Constable Trainee”

 I used to work as a recruitment consultant but I didn’t want to work in an office anymore.
 I was very much in the rat race rather than helping anybody.

 I realised I had a lot of transferable skills, for example being able to interview people.